Recognized as one of Canada's Top 100 Employers (2017)

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 6, 2016)

 Here are some of the reasons why Shell Canada Limited was selected as one of Canada's Top 100 Employers (2017) and Alberta's Top Employers (2016):

-- Shell Canada ranks among Canada's leading corporate donors, supporting approximately 600 charitable initiatives last year and encourages employees to get involved in their community with up to 3 paid days off each year to volunteer and matching financial donations to charities where employees volunteer their time and donate funds
+- Shell Canada ranks among Canada's leading corporate donors, supporting approximately 600 charitable initiatives last year, and encourages employees to get involved in their community with up to 3 paid days off to volunteer each year and matching financial donations to charities where employees volunteer their time and donate funds

 Shell has the energy to offer great opportunities